-In addition, on February 8, 2018, the Canadian Securities Administrators revised their previously released Staff Notice, which provides specific disclosure expectations for issuers that currently have, or are in the process of developing, cannabis-related activities in the U.S. as permitted within a particular state's regulatory framework.
-All issuers with U.S.

-cannabis-related activities are expected to clearly and prominently disclose certain prescribed information in prospectus filings and other required disclosure documents.
+On February 8, 2018, the Canadian Securities Administrators revised their previously released Staff Notice, which provides specific disclosure expectations for issuers that currently have, or are in the process of developing, cannabis-related activities in the U.S. as permitted within a particular state's regulatory framework.
+All issuers with U.S. cannabisrelated activities are expected to clearly and prominently disclose certain prescribed information in prospectus filings and other required disclosure documents.

-Please refer to "Description of Business and Industry - Corporate Position on Conducting Business in the United States and Other International Jurisdictions Where Cannabis is Federally Illegal" and "Risks and Uncertainties" herein, as well as "Risk Factors" in the AIF for additional details.
+The Company may become the subject of heightened scrutiny by regulators.
+There can be no assurance that this heightened scrutiny will not in turn lead to the imposition of certain restrictions on the Company's ability to invest in the U.S. or any other jurisdiction.
+This could have a material adverse effect on the Company, including its reputation and ability to conduct business, its investments in certain Investees, its financial position, operating results, profitability or liquidity, or the market price of the Common Shares.
+Please refer to "Description of Business and Industry - Corporate Position on Conducting Business in the United States and Other International Jurisdictions Where Cannabis is Federally Illegal" and "Risks and Uncertainties" herein, as well as "Risk Factors" in the AIF, for additional details.